Prof Vlad Mykhnenko

 Academic Profile

-Dr. Mykhnenko’s research has generated £8.7 million in external research funding, with £1.9 million as a Principal Investigator.
-At Oxford, he has served as Consortium Lead and Principal Investigator of the Smart Shrinkage Solutions research project (3S RECIPE, €1.7m, 2017-2020) funded by the Joint Programming Initiative Urban Europe and the UKRI Economic and Social Research Council, before pursuing a series of industry-funded research projects on the future of cities, work, government, and public services.
-Currently, Vlad is carrying out several externally-funded research initiatives, ranging from green steel, rebuilding Ukraine’s iron and steel sector post-war without the use of fossil fuels, to sustainable urban development in China and Kazakhstan.
+Prof. Mykhnenko’s research has generated £15.6 million in external research funding, with almost £2 million as a Principal Investigator.
+At Oxford, he has served as Consortium Lead and Principal Investigator of the Smart Shrinkage Solutions research project (3S RECIPE, €1.7m, 2017-2020) funded by the Joint Programming Initiative Urban Europe and the UKRI Economic and Social Research Council, before pursuing a series of industry-funded research projects on the future of cities, work, ESG, metaverse, money, and government.
+Vlad's most recent externally-funded research initiatives range from green steel - rebuilding Ukraine’s iron and steel sector post-war without the use of fossil fuels - to sustainable urban development in Kazakhstan.

-More recently, Dr. Mykhnenko has given expert evidence in public to the UK House of Commons, in connection with the Foreign Affairs Committee inquiry into the challenges of Recovery in Ukraine.
-In May 2023, Vlad was invited by the Mayor of Mariupol to advise Mr. Boichenko and the local authority on Mariupol Reborn – a post-liberation revival strategy for the pulverised east Ukrainian city.
-In September 2023, he also joined an 8-strong Consultation Group of world-leading experts on Shrinking Smartly and Sustainably at the Organisation for Economic Co-operation and Development (OECD, 2023-2026).
+More recently, Prof. Mykhnenko has given expert evidence in public to the UK House of Commons, in connection with the Foreign Affairs Committee inquiry into the challenges of Recovery in Ukraine.
+In May 2023, he was invited by the Mayor of Mariupol to advise Mr. Boichenko and the local authority on Mariupol Reborn – a post-liberation revival strategy for the pulverised east Ukrainian city.
+Prof. Mykhnenko also sits on a Shrinking Smartly and Sustainably consultation panel of world-leading experts at the Organisation for Economic Co-operation and Development (OECD, 2023-2026).

 Vlad is originally from Donetsk, Ukraine.